vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 is if they think "I don't get this sentence," it should be easy for them to log it right then.

+Even before we do this, we should have a document or something to start logging feedback.
+I have to write down this stuff before I forget the notes my family gives me :)

 ## Improvement: Design home page
 Eventually the navigation will be put in the